-2015 Admission Program of Study - BPHE and BKIN (Revised June 2018)
+2016 Admission Program of Study - BKIN (Revised June 2018)

-The complete BPHE and BKIN programs consist of 20.0 full academic courses, two interprofessional education seminars, and three outdoor education courses.
-The BPHE and BKIN program requirements for Year I and Year II are the same.
-In Year III and Year IV each program has specific degree requirements.
+The complete BKIN programs consist of 20.0 full academic courses and three outdoor education courses.
 All students are required to obtain an acceptable (minimum eight-hour) course in each of Standard First Aid and CPR (i.e., Basic Rescuer - level C).

-KPE students enrolled prior to 2015/16 must refer to the Program of Study of their year of admission for their degree requirements.
+KPE students enrolled prior to 2016/17 must refer to the Program of Study of their year of admission for their degree requirements.
 Reference copies are available online.
 The Registrar's Office staff is available to assist you with meeting program requirements.